-Students who chose to not fulfill their homework requirements will be required to attend after school study hall until 4:00 p.m. that same school day with their teacher.
+Students who struggle to complete assignments or who must spend an inordinate amount of time completing an assignment should seek the help and advice of their teachers and consult with the principal and/or the guidance counselor.
+Students in grades 4th-6th who chose to not fulfill their homework requirements will be required to attend after school study hall until 4:00 p.m. that same school day with their teacher.
 You will be contacted during the school day to make transportation arrangements.
 Students will not be excused from after school study hall except in the case of a doctor, dentist, or similar appointment.